Medical questions & health advice by licensed doctors

-What is an upper respiratory infection?
+"What is an upper respiratory infection?"

 I've read that one of the medications I'm taking puts me at a higher risk for upper respiratory infection.
 What does this mean?
 I have had a stuffy nose for a while, and I'm not sure if that's included.
 Exactly what kind of ""infection"" are we talking about?

 There are however several other causes of isolated nasal congestion that are possible and that should be investigated because medical treatments are available.
 For example, nasal allergies, or allergic rhinitis, is very common and can be treated with antihistamines and nasal steroids.
 Similarly, sinusitis, caused by fluid buildup in the sinus, can present with nasal congestion, facial pressure or pain, and a sensation of fullness in the cheeks or behind the nose and eyes.
 As always the diagnosis and the management of your particular condition will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor is advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.